 Distance: 44 km, elevation gain 245 m or 13 km, gain 200 m.*

 Your destination is Flor da Rosa, just north of Crato, which was

 founded in the 14th Century but evidence in its ruins date it back to

 Megalithic times.
 This region is dotted in dolmens, with Anta do Tapadão

 being the most famous.
 En route today you’ll pass the famous stud farm,

 Coudelaria de Alter, in Alter do Chão, with its prized horses and

 Today's short loop ride to Gafete takes you through some of Alentejo's quietest and most traditional countryside.
 The luxe trip stays in a unique building that combines the architectural influence of a castel, monastery and palace.
-Cycling Distance: 38 km/23 miles
+Distance: 38 km, elevation gain 122 m.*

 Your route today will take you along roads lined with cork trees